Information warfare: Russia, China and pro-Palestinian protests

+United States COVID-19 disinformation campaign

+According to a report by Reuters, the United States ran a propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts to spread the disinformation that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
+The campaign was described as "payback" for COVID-19 disinformation by China directed against the U.S. The campaign ran from 2020 to mid-2021, primarily targeting people in the Philippines and used a social media hashtag for "China is the virus" in Tagalog.
+The primary contractor for the U.S. military on the project was General Dynamics IT, which received $493 million for its role.

 Legal and ethical concerns

 While information warfare has yielded many advances in the types of attack that a government can make, it has also raised concerns about the moral and legal ambiguities surrounding this particularly new form of war.
 Traditionally, wars have been analyzed by moral scholars according to just war theory.
 However, with Information Warfare, Just War Theory fails because the theory is based on the traditional conception of war.
 Information Warfare has three main issues surrounding it compared to traditional warfare: